Cravvley/Battleship-game/README.md

-simple battleship game written in js
+Battleship game written in js